ImMattDavison/immattdavison/README.md

 I've been coding for 2 years, after being introduced to web development through running a photography business.

-* 🌍  I'm based in Leicester, UK
+* 🌍  I'm based in Leicestershire, UK
 * 🖥️  See my portfolio at [matt.lgbt](http://matt.lgbt)
 * ✉️  You can contact me at [matt@mjdws.com](mailto:matt@mjdws.com)